cosmos/cosmos/whitepaper.md

 ### Genesis Validator Vesting

 Validators on genesis day will be incentivized to continue validating, by virtue of a vesting schedule.
-All of the initial bonded gnus of the validators on genesis day will vest at a rate of 10% a year, per block.
+All of the initial bonded gnuts of the validators on genesis day will vest at a rate of 10% a year, per block.
 Vesting gnuts can be used to the full extent for voting, but disappears after unbonding.
 It follows that vesting gnuts cannot be transferred.